teawithsand/teawithsand-com-v3/README.md

 # teawithsand-com-v3

 3rd version of teawithsand.com, so far the best one.
-It implements my blog, using [handmd](https://github.com/teawithsand/handmd).
+In the past it used [handmd](https://github.com/teawithsand/handmd).
+But now it runs on gatsby.

 ## Running
 1. Clone this repository
-2. Preferrably, open in devcontainer
+2. Install deps via `yarn`
-3. Run `yarn encore dev --progress`
+3. Run `yarn run develop`
-4. Run `cd go && go run . render`
-5. Run `cd go && go run . serve`
-6. App's up and running

 For now, this site is available at https://teawithsand.com/

 Note: this repo does not include:
 My deployment scripts
 My blogposts, since they are in separate repo
+Since recently images, because git handles big files quite badly